 We used a silicone spatula, be sure to scrape round the edges yourself often to make sure you don’t get any burnt bits as enthusiasm doesn’t always mean accuracy of stirs!

 I left it overnight to cool, not in the fridge but covered in the kitchen, then turned it out onto a plate and cut into squares.
 Lots of the decoration fell off at this point but I found it quite easy to gently push back in.
-I buy clear cellophane bags and Christmas ribbon online.
+I buy clear cellophane bags like these and Christmas ribbon online.
 Makes it look wonderful, very festive and like we have gone to an awful lot of effort. 😀

 The very few ingredients needed.
 I also got some other toppings to make some more.